Notes

 3.0 | landing

-Books are piled around the landing in piles at the banister’s base, largely rotted and illegible.
+Stacks of books clutter the banister’s footing, largely rotted and illegible.
 If someone scrounges them, generate 2 books here.

-- An book with an orange leather cover lies open atop one pile of pots, still readable.
-Ampullonian Mysteries, a rare tome worth 20 gp.
+Empty plant pots stacked beside.
+An orange leather book lies open atop them.
+Ampullonian Mysteries, a rare tome worth £30.

 Doors, off the landing:

-The door’s especially robust lock imposes -4 on lockpicking attempts and breaks picks on failure.
+- The door’s especially robust lock imposes −4 on lockpicking attempts and breaks picks on failure. -6 Might to break the lock.
 It accepts the half-moon key.

 Book: Ampullonian Mysteries